rcapdepaula/rcapdepaula/README.md

 ### Hello!  😄

-## Building a Flexible Career in Front End Web Development.
+# Building a Flexible Career in Front End Web Development.

-# Front End Developer.
-Svelte / SvelteKit / React.js / Next.js.
+## Svelte / SvelteKit / React.js / Next.js / REST API / Supabase.

 A pioneer in driving and establishing brands in the digital environment since 2009.